GBrachetta/Parfumier/README.md

 #### Search

-I userd the following to index my collections and allow users to perform searches on the indexed fields:
+I userd the following method to index my collections and allow users to perform searches on the indexed fields:

 ```python
 @perfumes.route("/search")